gsscoder/pickall/README.md

 ## Philosophy

-PickAll is primarily designed to collect a limited amount of results (possibly the more relavant) from different sources and process them in a chain of steps.
+PickAll is primarily designed to collect a limited amount of results (possibly the more relavant) from different sources and process these in a chain of steps.
 Results are essentially URLs and descriptions, but more data can be handled.

 ## Install via NuGet